amckennafoster/nbidata/docs/curation/curation.md

 #### Data
 **CSV** Comma Separated Values

 CSV is a standard format for open data.
 Most spreadsheet programs (like Excel) will allow you to save a file as .csv.
 All formatting is stripped away.
-If you have the options save as CSV UTF-8.
+If you have the option, save as CSV UTF-8.
 This will store unusual characters used in any note or comment fields properly.

 **TXT** Text file